 Note that *Balto got a stature in Central Park in New York City in 1925, while Togo has one in Anchorage, Alaska.

-Next Monday Focus Alaska will cover another Alaska weather caused rescue story.
+Next Monday Focus Alaska will cover another Alaska weather caused rescue story, namely the fuel delivery to Nome.
 Thus, stay tuned.

 Get a subscription to High Latitude Style to never miss a post.